 8 J: Now a new king arose over Egypt, who did not know Joseph.
 9 He said to his people, Look, the Israelite people are more numerous and more powerful than we.
-10 Come, let us deal shrewdly with them, or they will increase. ...
-11 Therefore they set taskmasters over them to oppress them with forced labour. ...
+10 Come, let us deal shrewdly with them, or they will increase. . . .
+11 Therefore they set taskmasters over them to oppress them with forced labor. . . .
 12 But the more they were oppressed, the more they multiplied and spread, so that [the Egyptians] came to dread the Israelites.
-13 P: The Egyptians became ruthless in imposing tasks on Israelites, 14 and made their lives bitter with hard service in mortar and brick and in every kind of field labour.
+13 P: The Egyptians became ruthless in imposing tasks on Israelites, 14 and made their lives bitter with hard service in mortar and brick and in every kind of field labor.
 They were ruthless in all the tasks that they imposed on them.

-In the Yahwist's history, the Joseph story, which originally ended with the message to Jacob that "Joseph is still alive" (Gen 45:26 α), is continued by way of Joseph's reencounter with his father (46:29-30) and Jacob's move to Egypt (47:1a, 5a, 6a, 11); the aim of the continuation is to link the patriarchal narratives with the exodus story.
-One presupposition, without which the combination of the material would not have been possible, is that after his death Jacob was brought back to the land of the promise in order to be buried there (47:29a, b β , 30b-31a).
+In the Yahwist's history, the Joseph story, which originally ended with the message to Jacob that "Joseph is still alive" (Gen 45:26aα), is continued by way of Joseph's reencounter with his father (46:29-30) and Jacob's move to Egypt (47:1a, 5a, 6a, 11\); the aim of the continuation is to link the patriarchal narratives with the exodus story.
+One presupposition, without which the combination of the material would not have been possible, is that after his death Jacob was brought back to the land of the promise in order to be buried there (47:29a, b $\beta$ , 30b-31a).
 Once Joseph has sworn to ensure this, Jacob dies (47:31b): "Then Joseph fell on his father's face, and wept over him, and kissed him.
 And Joseph went up to bury his father, and he made a mourning for his father seven days.
 And Joseph returned to Egypt after he had buried his father.
 Then Joseph died.
-Now there arose a new king over Egypt, who did not
+Now there arose a new king over Egypt, who did not know Joseph" (Gen 50:1, 7a, 10b, 14aa\, b, 26aa; Exod 1:8).
+This sequence is certainly redactional but constitutes a self-contained order of events.

-59 The report about the burial in Gen 50:12-13 is generally assigned to P. But is has meanwhile emerged that this report already presupposes the combination of J and P. See Christoph Levin, "Abraham erwirbt seine Grablege (Genesis 23)," in "Gerechtigkeit und Recht zu üben" (Gen 18,19) (ed.
-R. Achenbach and M. Arneth; BZAR 13; Wiesbaden: Harrassowitz, 2009), 96-113, esp.
-107, repr. in Verheiβung und Rechtfertigung, 103-23, esp.
-115-16.
+59. The report about the burial in Gen 50:12-13 is generally assigned to P. But it has meanwhile emerged that this report already presupposes the combination of J and P. See Christoph Levin, "Abraham erwirbt seine Grablege (Genesis 23)," in "Gerechtigkeit und Recht zu üben" (Gen 18, 19) (ed.
+R. Achenbach and M. Arneth; BZABR 13; Wiesbaden: Harrassowitz, 2009), 96-113, esp.
+107.